zaphosting/docs/en/unturned_rocketmod_plugins.md

 ---
 id: unturned_rocketmod_plugins
-title: Unturned Rocketmod: Adjusting server permissions
+title: Unturned Rocketmod: Install plugins on server
-description: Information on how to customise the permissions for your Unturned Rocketmod server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install plugins on your Unturned Rocketmod server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install Plugins
 ---